If you’re a jet ski owner, you know the unmatched thrill of riding the waves, feeling the rush of speed and freedom.

-- Keeps small animals away – small animals like mice love hiding spots and the inside of your jet ski is perfect, but keep a cover on it, and they have a hard time getting in.
+- Keeps small animals away – small animals like mice love hiding spots and the inside of your ski is perfect, but keep a cover on it, and they have a hard time getting in.

 - Cuts down on theft – Some jet skis are easier to steal than others, but it’s hard to tell when a cover is on it.
-The jet ski also tends to blend in better to the background, as the covers are often bland colors.
+The ski also tends to blend in better to the background, as the covers are often bland colors.

 I suggest getting a cover for your cover when it comes to long-term storage.

-How To Put On A Jet Ski Cover
+How To Put On

 - Pull the front of the cover over the nose.